-The group is for all who are considering a call to Christian service, whether ordained or lay, short-term or long-term, home or abroad, Anglican or otherwise.
+The group is for all who are exploring the possibility of, or considering a call to, Christian service, whether ordained or lay, short-term or long-term, home or abroad, Anglican or otherwise.

-To access the library, please call into the Dean's Secretary's Office (K2.44, next to the Chapel).
+To access the library, please call into the Office of the Dean (K2.44, next to the Chapel).

 Reflections on vocation in general

 The Revd Dr Andrew Davison, Tutor at St Stephen's House (PDF, 164 KB)